What's There to Do in Glens Falls? Plenty!

 The Hyde Collection has been called "The Crown Jewel of Glens Falls," and with good reason.
 The historic house and museum encompass a world-class collection of art that spans from the 4th century BC through the 20th century.
 The Hyde is considered to be one of the most exceptional small art museums in the Northeast.

-If you do want to get your kids in on the museum experience, The World Awareness Children's Museum is just for kids.
+Or, families should visit The World Awareness Children's Museum, which is designed just for kids.
 They focus on bringing different cultures from around the world right to Glens Falls through interactive exhibitions, programs, and events.
 Although the museum is tailored to kids of all ages it's an especially nice place to bring toddlers.
 It can be difficult to find things to do indoors with kids ages 1 to 3, and the children's museum is one place where you can let them run around and be free to explore without the need to chase them every second.

 When the weather warms up the golf clubs come out.
 The Glens Falls region has some prime golfing opportunities, including Top of the World Golf Course in Lake George and Airway Meadows Golf Club in Gansevoort.